pragmagrid/pragma_boot/README.rst

 nodes must respect the following criteria (with the current versio of software):

-- All host can run inside kvm-based virtualization engine.
+- All host run inside kvm-based virtualization engine.
 - Each VM have a single disk image
+- VM disk images can be compressed using Lempel-Ziv coding (with extension .gz)
+- VM disk images must be in raw format (no cow, or other format supported)
 - The first partition is the / partition
 - No LVM/RAID or other fancy FS type is supported
 - Frontend VM contains 2 network interfaces.
 The first one connects to private